lexibank/tlopo/out/vol3/chapter10.md

 ### 3.1.
 Cyathea spp., B blakpam (Cyatheaceae)

 Among the many ferns eaten in Melanesia, there is just one tree-fern genus for which a putative POc term has been reconstructed.
-This is Proto Remote Oceanic &ast;(b,bʷ)ala 'Cyathea'.
-POc &ast;(b,bʷ)ala is also reconstructed below, but only one cognate has been found outside Remote Oceania: Kove va-vala 'cycad'.
+This is Proto Remote Oceanic _&ast;(b,bʷ)ala_ 'Cyathea'.
+POc _&ast;(b,bʷ)ala_ is also reconstructed below, but only one cognate has been found outside Remote Oceania: Kove _va-vala_ 'cycad'.
 This means that we can be reasonably certain that POc _&ast;(b,bʷ)ala_ denoted a tree fern, but we as yet have no way of knowing for certain whether this was a Cycas or a Cyathea.
 The most widespread tree-fern in the Bismarcks Cyathea contaminans (syn.
-Alsophila latebrosa), with a stem 5-8 m tall ([Peekel 1984](../references.md#source-Peekel1984): 9), is a good candidate for the denotation of &ast;(b,bʷ)ala, but a better distributed cognate set is needed in order to confirm this.
+Alsophila latebrosa), with a stem 5-8 m tall ([Peekel 1984](../references.md#source-Peekel1984): 9), is a good candidate for the denotation of _&ast;(b,bʷ)ala_, but a better distributed cognate set is needed in order to confirm this.
 The Nakanai of New Britain ate the fronds of Cyathea spp. and used the trunks to make fishing spears ([Floyd 1954](../references.md#source-Floyd1954)).
 On Waya Island (western Fiji) the sap of the young parts of this tree-fern was applied externally to cure headaches, and the scales were used to stuff pillows.
 The pith of the trunk was eaten as famine food ([Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).

 <table>
 <tr>